 Learn next-level VLSI design skills for top Silicon Valley companies

 UCSC Silicon Valley Extension VLSI (very large scale integration) Engineering professional certificate program provides students with the core design skills they need to work at top companies in the Valley.
 Both established and aspiring engineers develop new skills, gain insight into digital and analog design techniques and methodologies, and learn from our expert faculty.

 Integrated circuit curriculum

-Learn hardware specification, logic design, verification, synthesis, physical implementation, circuit design, integrated circuit product testing, and the latest EDA tools on Linux in our VLSI Lab.
+In our VLSI lab, you’ll explore ASIC, semiconductor, EDA, device, and integrated circuits with expert instructors.
+You’ll get hands-on experience with hardware specification, logic design, verification, synthesis, physical implementation, circuit design, integrated circuit product testing, and the latest EDA tools on Linux.